A Factory Fire

 As I perceived this, the dream became perfectly abominable.
 The wooden plankway became crowded with people, dimly visible through the smoke.
 They were dropping in heaps; and all the air was filled with horrible, choking, gasping ejaculations.
 Then the smoke, which had grown black and thick, rolled heavily over everything, hiding the entire scene.
 But a dreadful, suffocated moaning continued--and I was entirely thankful when I awoke.

-I was taking no chances with "Identifying Paramnesia" this time [a theory explaining away predictive dreams; it claims that a dream a bit like a later waking event is unconsciously revised in light of the event, to fit better.
-To prevent paramnesia, all details must be written before any news has arrived].
+I was taking no chances with "Identifying Paramnesia" this time [unconscious revision of dream memories in light of later events, to strengthen their resemblance.
+To rule out paramnesia, dreams must be written before any news has arrived].
 I carefully recalled every detail of the dream after waking, and not till I had done this did I open the morning papers.
 There was nothing in these.
 But the evening editions brought the expected news.

 There had been a big fire in a factory somewhere near Paris.
 I think it was a rubber factory, though I cannot be sure.
 At any rate it was a factory for some material which gave off vile fumes when burning.
 A large number of workgirls had been cut off by the flames, and had made their way out on to a balcony.
 There, for the moment, they had been comparatively safe, but the ladders available had been too short to admit of any rescue.
 While longer ones were being obtained, the fire-engines had directed streams of water on to the balcony to keep that refuge from catching alight.